New Testament: Interpolations

 In attempting to determine the original text of the New Testament books, some modern textual critics have identified sections as additions of material, centuries after the gospel was written.
 These are called interpolations.
 In modern translations of the Bible, the results of textual criticism have led to certain verses, words and phrases being left out or marked as not original.
 According to Bart D. Ehrman, "These scribal additions are often found in late medieval manuscripts of the New Testament, but not in the manuscripts of the earlier centuries."

 Most modern Bibles have footnotes to indicate passages that have disputed source documents.
 Bible commentaries also discuss these, sometimes in great detail.
 While many variations have been discovered between early copies of biblical texts, almost all have no importance, as they are variations in spelling, punctuation, or grammar.
 Also, many of these variants are so particular to the Greek language that they would not appear in translations into other languages.
 For example, order of words (i.e. "man bites dog" versus "dog bites man") often does not matter in Greek, so textual variants that flip the order of words often have no consequences.

 Outside of these unimportant variants, there are a couple variants of some importance.
-The two most commonly cited examples are the last verses of the Gospel of Mark and the story of the adulterous woman in the Gospel of John.
-Many scholars and critics also believe that the Comma Johanneum reference supporting the Trinity doctrine in 1 John to have been a later addition.
+The two most commonly cited examples are the last verses of the Gospel of Mark and the story of Jesus and the woman taken in adultery in the Gospel of John.
+Many scholars and critics also believe that the Johannine Comma reference supporting the Trinity doctrine in the First Epistle of John to have been a later addition.
 According to Norman Geisler and William Nix, "The New Testament, then, has not only survived in more manuscripts than any other book from antiquity, but it has survived in a purer form than any other great book—a form that is 99.5% pure".

 The often referred to Interpreter's Dictionary of the Bible, a book written to prove the validity of the New Testament, says: "A study of 150 Greek [manuscripts] of the Gospel of Luke has revealed more than 30,000 different readings...
 It is safe to say that there is not one sentence in the New Testament in which the [manuscript] is wholly uniform."
-Most of the variation took place within the first three Christian centuries.